alestiago/chareditor-dist/README.md

 # Chareditor
 ## Author's notice
-This project was made as a side project using TypeScript and SCSS.
+This side project was made using TypeScript and SCSS.

 Note this code is minimised, it is not the source code.
 I am planning to open source the project soon.
 ## App Description